 - Mimecast is a single cloud platform for all your email and information management needs.
 “Mimecast certifies first 100 UK partners for cloud migration” appeared on Channel EMEA here http://www.channelemea.com/spip.php?article27513.

 - Here is an article from the partner point of view.
-Google’s AdWords Partner Certification is achieved by an Atlanta SEO company was published in IT Business Net here http://www.itbusinessnet.com/article/Atlanta-SEO-Services-Company-Now-Certified-as-Google-Partner-3090652.
+An Atlanta SEO company achieved Google’s AdWords Partner Certification as noted in IT Business Net: http://www.itbusinessnet.com/article/Atlanta-SEO-Services-Company-Now-Certified-as-Google-Partner-3090652.

 - Absorb LMS